-Eating an apple every day isn’t the only thing that may keep us out of the doctor’s office.
-Our pets can, too, according to studies done in the United States, Germany and Australia.1 Not only do pet owners visit their doctors less frequently than people who don’t own pets, but they also may reap other health benefits.
+An apple a day keeps the doctor away, but fresh fruit isn’t the only thing that can keep us from getting sick.
+Our pets can, too!
+According to studies done in the United States, Germany and Australia.1 Not only do pet owners visit their doctors less frequently than people who don’t own pets, but they also may reap other health benefits.

 Pets make us happy and may help keep us healthy

 As a pet owner, you’ve likely known all along what a growing number of studies show: For some of us, our pets can positively affect our health physically, psychologically and socially.
 Who can be sad or stressed out after a long work day or traffic-jammed commute when you’re being greeted with a wagging tail and barks of joy?
 Or the ankle-rubbing antics of a purring cat?
 The unconditional affection of our four-legged friends certainly can soothe a heavy and harried heart.
 Speaking of which…

 Pets may be “heart healthy” in more ways than one